-Section 9.
+Section 7.
 Experience pay shall be as follows:

-- A. After ten (10) years of City of Seal Beach sworn peace officer service, experience pay shall be paid at a rate of five percent (5%) of the qualified employee's monthly base salary. - B. After twenty (20) years of City of Seal Beach sworn peace officer service, experience pay shall be paid at a rate of ten percent (10%) of the qualified employee's monthly base salary. - C. After twenty-five (25) years of City of Seal Beach sworn peace officer service, experience pay shall be paid at a rate of fifteen percent (15%) of the qualified employee's monthly base salary. - Section 10.
+- A. At ten (10) years of City of Seal Beach sworn peace officer service, experience pay shall be paid at a rate of five percent (5%) of the qualified employee's monthly base salary. - B. At twenty (20) years of City of Seal Beach sworn peace officer service, experience pay shall be paid at a rate of ten percent (10%) of the qualified employee's monthly base salary. - C. At twenty-five (25) years of City of Seal Beach sworn peace officer service, experience pay shall be paid at a rate of fifteen percent (15%) of the qualified employee's monthly base salary.

+Section 8.
 Experience pay is not cumulative.
 Thus, an employee will only receive the highest level of experience pay for which the employee is qualified.
 For example, an employee reaching twenty (20) years of service as a sworn peace officer with the City of Seal Beach, stops receiving the five percent (5%) level of experience pay and begins receiving only the ten percent (10%) level of experience pay.
 Such an employee does not receive both the five percent (5%) level and the ten percent (10%) level, at the same time.

-Section 11.
+Section 9.
 For Non-Sworn Employees:

-1. Qualified non-sworn employees represented by the Association with ten (10) years or more of consecutive Seal Beach service shall be eligible to receive experience pay under only Section 3, above.
-Section 4,5, and 9 do not apply to non-sworn employees represented by the Association.
+Non-sworn employees represented by the Association with ten (10) years or more of consecutive Seal Beach service shall be eligible to receive experience pay under only Section 2, above.
+Section 3, 4, and 7 do not apply to non-sworn employees represented by the Association.